What Is Ulcerative Colitis?

 The most common symptoms of ulcerative colitis relate to inflammation in the colon, such as diarrhea, bloody stools, and abdominal pain.
 These symptoms may also be seen in other medical conditions and are not diagnostic of ulcerative colitis.
 Most patients can have at least partial if not complete relief of these symptoms with medications, which we call "remission."
 However patients may have symptoms return periodically, or "flare," over time even if they are taking their medications.

 What Are the Complications of Ulcerative Colitis?

-Patients with ulcerative colitis may have symptoms in parts of their body outside of the digestive system.
+Patients with ulcerative colitis may have symptoms in parts of their bodies outside of the digestive system.

-Eyes.
 Some patients with ulcerative colitis develop inflammation in the eyes, called iritis or uveitis.
-Iritis may results in redness or eye pain and may fluctuate with the severity of the digestive symptoms of ulcerative colitis.
-Uveitis may results in severe eye pain and loss of vision.
+Iritis may result in redness or eye pain and may fluctuate with the severity of the digestive symptoms of ulcerative colitis.
+Uveitis may result in severe eye pain and loss of vision.
 Patients with ulcerative colitis should see an eye doctor on a regular basis and report any changes in their vision to their doctor immediately.

 What Is Life Like With Ulcerative Colitis?